 As a space filler, you could get hired for several different odd jobs that pay well.
 For instance, you could be hired as an extra on a movie set.

-Movies often need space fillers and extras to take up spaces in a restaurant, shopping mall or other crowded space for scenes.
+Movies often need space fillers and extras to take up space in a restaurant, shopping mall, or other crowded space for scenes.

 Other companies hire space fillers to take seats at galas or other events.
 You’ll need to contact a casting service near you to get more information on available jobs.